Is American Media Becoming Too Partisan?

 When asked about how Trump’s critique of popular media sources, such as the Washington Post, and emphasis on “fake news” could have affected media polarization, Burns responded, “I think you’ve seen a number of outlets in recent years that historically would see themselves as neutral or objective position themselves more as anti-Trump.”

 Although there are a relatively small number of outlets that are viewed as pro-Trump, such as Fox News and Newsmax, they have had a significant political and cultural change.
 Now, society has created the perception that media companies need to pick a side.
-Media companies are often categorized as either pro-Trump or anti-Trump; claiming to be neutral will may hurt audience retention and loyalty.
+Media companies are often categorized as either pro-Trump or anti-Trump; claiming to be neutral may hurt audience retention and loyalty.

 Therefore, it is incredibly difficult for media companies to ignore audience pressure to take a stance.
 Even if the information that is being reported is factual, they have to market themselves as pro or anti-Trump, which can undermine the standard of journalistic integrity opposition groups perceive them to have.
 Journalism and political biases have always been difficult to separate, but with Trump, it has become impossible to.